ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 ### Explaining The New Hello World

-Let's go over every important line of the new program, starting from main.
+Let's go over every important line of the new program, starting from main:

 ```c
 int rc = sqlite3_open(":memory:", &db);